 Museum scene as we waited to leave.
 The train then departed after the NRHS cab rider was put into the locomotive cab.
 Now enjoy a trip around the grounds.

 Our trips around the grounds.
-Now we will look around the grounds.
+Now Elizabeth and I would look around the grounds.

 The dome car monument that once was in Glenwood Canyon.